tolufakiyesi/crud-sam-api/README.md

 # crud-sam-api

-A simple crud application using aws lamda
+A simple crud application using aws lamda with elasticsearch as it's database

 ## Requirements